SoftwareAG/c8y-docs/src/render/guides/users-guide/cockpit/smart-rules-collection.html.md

 |3|Create alarm:|Reason for triggering the alarm: "On entering", "On leaving" (the default), "On entering and leaving".<br>Type of alarm being raised. <br> Severity of alarm being raised. <br>Alarm text.
 |4|Target asset or devices|Groups or devices the rule shall be applied to.

-No alarm will be generated until the device crosses the geofence border for the first time.
+**Info**: In order to raise an alarm the device had to be inside the geofence at least once after creating the rule.

 **Troubleshooting**